thehappycheese/uiua_kernel/readme.md

 jupyter kernelspec install ".\src\uiua_kernel" --user --log-level DEBUG
 ```

-## 1. Implementation Notes
+## 2. Implementation Notes

-### 1.1.
+### 2.1.
 Formatting

 A Jupyter Kernel apparently cannot offer to format cell contents.
 This is still
 a language server feature, and it is not clear if it can be triggered on cell
 execution, like [Uiua pad](https://www.uiua.org/pad)

-### 1.2.
+### 2.2.
 Color Of Output

-I messed around with the python package `ansi2html` but im pretty sure the colour codes just aren't in the output.
+I messed around with the python package `ansi2html` but I'm pretty sure the colour codes just aren't in the output.
 Maybe they are there but they are getting lost somehow in the mysterious machinery of `subprocess.Popen`.

-`uiua eval` detects if it is running in an interactive terminal, and if not, it
+I think `uiua eval` detects if it is running in an interactive terminal, and if not, it
 does not appear to output ansi colour codes.
 The `eval` command offers a
-`--no-color` flag, but it should also offer a `--always-color` flag I think.
+`--no-color` flag, but maybe it should also offer a `--always-color` flag or something.

-### 1.3.
+### 2.3.
 Large Output; Sounds and Images

 Currently this seems impossible; `uiua eval` can only output a formatted text
 stream.